susannegreulich/energyportfolio/README.md

 # Renewable Energy Investment Analysis Project

-A comprehensive investment analysis system for the top 10 renewable energy companies, built with Python, SQL, and PowerBI.
+A comprehensive investment analysis system for the top 10 renewable energy companies, built with Python and SQL.
 This project follows standard investment analysis protocols and provides detailed technical, fundamental, and risk analysis using a **Zero Duplication Unified Pipeline**.

 ## 🎯 Project Overview